NISH-Original/Eclipse_CPSC_427/README.md

 #### `[5 - 3] Stability: No crashes, glitches, unpredictable behaviour.`
 - We ensured that our game does not crash by using AddressSanitizer (`-fsanitize=address`), which allowed us to detect and fix several memory-related issues.
+- There is a known issue that causes the game to crash during shutdown on Mac: we have identitifed, but not tested, a potential fix

 #### `[6] README: All README sections and sub-sections above are completed as described.`
 - All README sections have been completed